RishwanthPerumandla/.Connect/README.md

 .Connect

-.CONNECT, A website for posting Ads and buying the items from Ads with Automated Email System.
+.CONNECT, A website for posting Ads, buying, selling and exchanging items with Automated Email System.

-First Project Done in 2019 using Django (Python Framework).